beautiful-numbers/lehmer-lean/README.md

 - `caseB_handled_implies_in_caseB`
 - `caseB_handled_iff_in_caseB`

+Case B is intentionally decomposed into local states and closure stages.
+The audit layer exposes these stages rather than duplicating the entire Case B mathematics in the bridge file.

+Typical Case B audit stages include:

+- non-saturated state;
+- gate-pass state;
+- gate-fail state;
+- local closure routing;
+- terminal bridge;
+- global no-crossing / contradiction endpoint.

-Do not conclude that Case B is missing merely because the bridge file only routes.
+Do not conclude that Case B is missing merely because `CaseBBridge.lean` only routes.
+That file is a routing bridge.
 The Case B proof must be reviewed through the Case B branch pipeline and its closure endpoint, not from `CaseBBridge.lean` alone.

 ### Intermediate range